Temporal paradox: Logical impossibility of time travel

 Even without knowing whether time travel to the past is physically possible, it is possible to show using modal logic that changing the past results in a logical contradiction.
 If it is necessarily true that the past happened in a certain way, then it is false and impossible for the past to have occurred in any other way.
 A time traveler would not be able to change the past from the way it is, but would only act in a way that is already consistent with what necessarily happened.

 Consideration of the grandfather paradox has led some to the idea that time travel is by its very nature paradoxical and therefore logically impossible.
 For example, the philosopher Bradley Dowden made this sort of argument in the textbook Logical Reasoning, arguing that the possibility of creating a contradiction rules out time travel to the past entirely.
 However, some philosophers and scientists believe that time travel into the past need not be logically impossible provided that there is no possibility of changing the past, as suggested, for example, by the Novikov self-consistency principle.
 Dowden revised his view after being convinced of this in an exchange with the philosopher Norman Swartz.

-Emergent time

-If time is not an inherent property of the universe but is instead emergent from the laws of entropy, as some modern theories suggest, then it presents a natural solution to the Grandfather Paradox.
-In this framework, "time travel" is reinterpreted not as movement along a linear continuum but as a reconfiguration of the present state of the universe to match a prior entropic configuration.
-Because the original chronological sequence—including events like the time traveler's birth—remains preserved in the universe's irreversible entropic progression, actions within the reconfigured state cannot alter the causal history that produced the traveler.
-This avoids paradoxes by treating time as a thermodynamic artifact rather than a mutable dimension.
-It has been argued that since the traveler arrives in a different history and not their own history, this is not "genuine" time travel.

-Illusory time
+Fixed spacetime

-Consideration of the possibility of backward time travel in a hypothetical universe described by a Gödel metric led famed logician Kurt Gödel to assert that time might itself be a sort of illusion.
-He suggests something along the lines of the block time view, in which time is just another dimension like space, with all events at all times being fixed within this four-dimensional "block".
+Logician Kurt Gödel speculated, through considerations of the possibility of backward time travel in a hypothetical universe described by a Gödel metric, that time might itself be a sort of illusion.